 Throughout the three years of the programme, you will be allocated to a wide range of practice placements.
 You will have the opportunity to work within the hospital setting based in a children’s ward but will also have opportunity to work interprofessionally with departments that also care for children and families, such as Theatres, Out Patients and Special Care Baby Units.
 Each year you will also have community based placements where you will experience the wide range of services available to children and their families, such as services that go to children’s homes, School Nursing services, Health Visiting or short breaks.
 In your third year you will have an elective placement.
 This gives you the opportunity to arrange your own experience to enhance your practice learning.
 You may, for example, choose to go to a Children’s Hospital in London or elsewhere in the country, or a specialist service, such as Paramedics.
 You could also choose to arrange an overseas experience.

-Throughout your placement experiences you will be supervised directly or indirectly by a mentor who assess your competency to practice.
+Throughout your placement experiences you will be supervised directly or indirectly by a Practice Supervisor who assess your competency to practice.
 The degree of supervision will depend upon your stage of learning and will allow you time to advance your skills at your own pace, but while maintaining the safety of children and families.

 To enhance your placement experience you will have full access to facilities including a fully equipped Simulation Suite and a modern library.
 You will also have a personal computing and email account, as well as full access to our Virtual Learning Environment (VLE) containing a wide range of learning resources.